Multnomah County Library: History

+From 1901 to 1990, for 89 years the library was a two-rack system.
+While it was supported by public fund, its management was in the hands of LAP, a private non-profit organization, whose board membership was hereditary, passing from fathers and mothers to sons and daughters. from one generation to the next.

+By 1978, ex-officio members joining the 35 member LAP board found out that board meetings were often proforma, while "real decisions" were made by a group meeting in a private club.
+At the same time, the library systems did not seem to work so well, with branches being closed and open hours cut back.

+The situation was legally quite complicated, since LAP owned all the buildings, books, furniture, and equipment.
+On top of that it had a collection of rare books and valuable art pieces, and an endowment fund.
+The legal tangle took almost a decade to resolve.
 On July 1, 1990, the LAP officially transferred ownership of the library buildings and collections to Multnomah County.

 Branches

 The Multnomah County Library operates the Central Library in downtown Portland and 18 branches.

 Central Library

 The Central Library in downtown Portland serves as the main branch of the system.
 The building was designed by architect A. E. Doyle, and opened on September 6, 1913.
 It was one of the first libraries in the United States to feature an open-plan.
 The three-story Central Library was listed on the National Register of Historic Places as the Central Building, Public Library in 1979.
 It contains 17 mi of bookshelf space and has more than 130 computers for the public.
 The branch contains 125000 sqft of space.
 From 1994 to 1997, the interior of the Central Library was partially gutted and extensively renovated.